melastmohican/esp-rust-board-discovery/README.md

 These examples require a Waveshare 0.96 inch LCD module (80x160 pixels) with ST7735S controller connected via SPI.

+**Note:** For round 240x240 displays, see the GC9A01 examples below.

 #### Wiring for Waveshare 0.96" LCD Module

 ```